At-Home Chest Workout: Top 8 Exercises For a Bigger Chest

 Modified Handstand Push-Up

-This can be a tough exercise to do alone, but really targets the upper chest and shoulders well.
-All you'll need is an elevated surface for your feet like a couch or a coffee table.
+This can be a tough exercise to do alone, but it really targets the upper chest and shoulders well.
+All you'll need is an elevated surface for your feet, like a couch or a coffee table.

 1. Get a pillow and place it roughly a foot away from the side of your elevated surface (couch, coffee table, etc).
 Stand between the pillow and the elevated surface, facing the pillow.

-2. Place your hands on either side of the pillow and step your legs up behind you to the elevated surface.
-Straighten your legs and arms forming an "A" shape with your upper and lower body.
+2. Place your hands on either side of the pillow and step your legs up behind you onto the elevated surface.
+Straighten your legs and arms, forming an "A" shape with your upper and lower body.
 Your head should be above the pillow.
 This is the starting position.

 3. Slowly bend your elbows and lower your head toward the pillow.